All About Millet’s And Its Health Benefits | Truweight

 Medically reviewed by Krupa, A Postgraduate in Food Science & Nutrition

-Because millets have a short growing season, can withstand dry and high-temperature conditions yet yield well, they are popularly grown in the developing nations.
+Since millets have a short growing season, can withstand dry and high-temperature conditions yet yield well, they are popularly grown in the developing nations.

 They are gluten-free grains and hence it can be consumed by everyone.
-We will elucidate the types of millets.

 Know how Healthy you eat